rfc-editor/SGtest-rfc0000/XXtest-rfc0000.md

 SVG has been developed by W3C, the World Wide Web Consortium {{SVG}}.

-The RFC Publication Center (RPC) is responsible for making SVG tooling and implementation decisions.
+The RFC Production Center (RPC) is responsible for making SVG tooling and implementation decisions.
 They may want to use the content of {{RFC7996}} as a starting point for those decisions, but they are not bound by {{RFC7996}} and they may change elements of the implementation as needed to support the RFC authoring community as long as those changes are aligned with the policy requirements in this document.

 # Policy Requirements